FAQ

 The hosted and self-host studios require the File System Access API, which is Chromium-only today.
 The CLI mode works in every modern browser because the studio is served from the local Vite server — the FSA is not used.

-Safari and Firefox users get a calm guidance screen pointing them at either a Chromium browser or npx @lerret/cli dev locally.
+Safari and Firefox users get a calm guidance screen pointing them at either a Chromium browser or npx @lerret/cli@latest dev locally.

 Does Lerret upload my files?